Report on a landmark conference on the origin of AIDS

 Whether they are right or wrong, proponents of iatrogenic theories of the origin of AIDS, particularly the OPV theory, have an important point to make about the conduct of science and its unwillingness to admit the possibility of mistakes, even though entirely unintentional.
 Establishing the cause of the AIDS epidemic is no mere academic exercise: it could have implications for the treatment or containment of the disease and it could certainly help us avoid similar catastrophes in the future.
 We have had plenty of them in the past, including the contamination of yellow fever vaccines with hepatitis B and the infection of millions of people, through polio vaccines, with SV40; a monkey virus which, the evidence suggests, has carcinogenic effects in man.

-It is therefore disturbing that scientists and journalists, including Andrew Tyler (he was a Fleet Street journalist for many years before becoming Director of Animal Aid), who have written about the theory over the past decade have been subject to censorship and ridicule.
+It is therefore disturbing that scientists and journalists, including Andrew Tyler (he was a Fleet Street journalist for many years before he became Director of Animal Aid), who have written about the theory over the past decade have been subject to censorship and ridicule.

 The fact that this meeting went ahead, despite attempts to scupper it, is a positive sign that some scientists are willing to face potentially unpalatable truths, although others still are not.